UPHOLSTERY FABRIC FOR OUR DELIGHT

 Years after upholstering an antique furniture mentioned just above, we decided to build one.
 For one thing, it’s not only a dog house but a piece of furniture too as it is 44 inches tall.

 The upholstery fabric covers completely the solid wood.
 Real leather wraps the frame and the entrance of the niche.
 On the outside the walls have an embroidered silk on the 4 panels.
 A different fabric is stretch inside including the dome.

 Our world of upholstery fabric today

-At the present time, I am still working with fabrics covering large wall surfaces.
-I contribute in installing wall upholstery.
-It is a fascinating experience seeing transformation of a space.
+At the present time, I am still working with fabric, but it is with fabric wall covering.
+We have a company specialized in stretching fabrics and we install amazing fabric across the United States.
+I guide my clients in their selections and research unique fabric for their projects.
+Also, I contribute in installing wall upholstery.
+It is a fascinating experience to watch and, see the transformation of a space.
 As well as watching yards of upholstery fabric stretched on walls.
-Moreover see a client happy with beautiful wall upholstery.
+By the same token, looking at a client eyes admiring the new wall upholstery.